Skip to content

 The pros are high brand value because you focus on your audience.

-You know exactly who you’re selling to; it’s easier to create a loyal following, making it easier to sustain and build assets and sell.
+You know exactly who you’re selling to, so it’s easier to create a loyal following, which makes it easier to sustain, build assets, and sell.
 There’s higher brand value for that.

 When I say easier, I don’t want to confuse you that building a niche store is easy.
 I mean that in trying to create a loyal following, create something sustainable, and have one unique targeted audience.

-With a general store, it is very difficult because you’re all over the place, but with a niche store, you’re much more narrowed in, and you’re much more focused and, so the idea of why it’s easier is because all of your efforts are continually going into the same thing.
+It is very difficult to run a general store because you’re all over the place, but with a niche store, you’re much more narrowed in and much more focused.
+So, the idea of why it’s easier is that all of your efforts are continually going into the same thing.

-You’re naturally building brand equity if you’re doing your best and you’re trying, and you’re constantly adapting and innovating; you’re naturally brown dating brand equity; you’re naturally building assets in what you’re doing because you’re always focused in the same area with the same customers with the same audience.
+You’re naturally building brand equity if you’re doing your best, trying, and constantly adapting and innovating; you’re naturally brown dating brand equity; you’re naturally building assets in what you’re doing because you’re always focused in the same area with the same customers with the same audience.

 Cons